Amitriptyline

 FAQs

 Amitriptyline is used to treat depression, neuropathic pain, chronic tension-type headaches, and migraine in adults.
-Additionally, it is also used to treat bedwetting at night in children aged 6 years and above.
+Additionally, it is also used to treat bedwetting in children aged 6 years and above at night.

 Amitriptyline works by affecting certain chemical messengers (serotonin and/or norepinephrine) in the brain, which communicate between brain cells, thereby helping regulate mood and treating depression.

-Amitriptyline prevents the transmission of pain signals, thereby provides relief from neuropathic pain.
+Amitriptyline prevents the transmission of pain signals, thereby providing relief from neuropathic pain.

 Amitriptyline causes sleepiness, drowsiness, and dizziness.
 Do not drive or operate machinery if you are experiencing these symptoms.